 In a survey reported by NBC, studies show that 10% of men may have encountered or have suffered from sex addiction.
 Although not as widely known as other mental health issues, sex addiction has severely impacted the lives of many people, destroying relationships and families, and ruining careers and personal lives because of the problems that it raises longer-term both physically, mentally, and emotionally.

-We are here to help you identify the most common sexual addiction symptoms so you can help yourself, a friend, or a family member to detect this problem early on to avoid long-term irreparable damage.
+Transcend Recovery Community is here to help you identify the most common sexual addiction symptoms so you can help yourself, a friend, or a family member to detect this problem early on to avoid long-term irreparable damage.
 Continue reading to find out more.

 Sex Addiction Explained

 Sex addiction is a psychological disorder that involves compulsive sexual behavior, despite negative consequences.
 It is often accompanied by substance abuse, which can lead to several problems in the workplace, including harassment and lawsuits.

 To understand sex addiction, it's essential to understand some of the core concepts that are associated with it.

 It is defined as compulsive sexual behavior, even though this behavior has negative consequences for the person engaging in it.
 For example, someone with sex addiction may be unable to stop himself from having affairs or from using prostitutes even though his partner finds out about his activities and threatens to leave him if he doesn't stop.